grype/SwiftBeacon/README.md

 Beacon.shared.signal(ContextSignal())
 ```

-The `ContextSignal` simply captures the context in which it is created.
+The `ContextSignal` captures the context in which it is created.
 It is then used to signal the shared beacon object, which in turn notifies our console logger, which then prints the context information out to the console:

 `2018-01-01 01:02:03.123456 MyAppication 🌀 Context [AppDelegate.swift:20] #application(_:didFinishLaunchingWithOptions:)`